gardener/documentation/website/documentation/guides/administer-shoots/conversion-webhook/_index.md

 Inspect all your CRDs that have conversion webhooks in place.
 If you have more than 1 version defined in its `spec.status.storedVersions` field, then initiate migration as described in the K8S guide https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#upgrade-existing-objects-to-a-new-stored-version , option2.

-For convenience, we provided the necessary steps below.
+For convenience, we have provided the necessary steps below.

 {{% alert color="info" title="Note" %}}
 Please test the following steps on a non-productive landscape, to make sure that the new CR version doesn’t break any of your existing workload.